opendesignschool/trispace/README.md

 ## Instructions

-Please read all instructions carefully before starting to cut anything to avoid wasting materials and energy.
+Please read all instructions carefully before starting to cut anything.

 1. **Come up with an idea.** You might be attempting to build a particular object, shape, or just cut the set to play and prototype.
 Check out shapes section for the inspiration.
 2. **Do the math.** Try to figure out amount of struts and hubs needed for your idea.
 For instance cube needs only 8 hubs and 12 struts.
 3. **Choose material.** Read the section about materials, choose the right material for the job, pay attention to tolerances.
-4. ** Download files. ** Find the right files in the 'cutting files' folder.
+4. **Download files.** Find the right files in the 'cutting files' folder.
 Study folder structure beforehand.
-5. ** Test the connection. **  Make sure you test the connection by cutting one hub and one strut (use individual part files) and trying to connect them.
+5. **Test the connection.**  Make sure you test the connection by cutting one hub and one strut (use individual part files) and trying to connect them.
 It should snap on and off with little effort, move in one axis 180 degrees freely.
-6. ** Cut the parts. ** Be environmentally friendly. trispace is designed to do more with less, embrace the idea and cut minimal amount of parts.
+6. **Cut the parts.** Be environmentally friendly. trispace is designed to do more with less, embrace the idea and cut minimal amount of parts.
-7. ** Assemble model. ** Don't apply force, especially to 3mm plywood.
+7. **Assemble model.** Don't apply force, especially to 3mm plywood.
 Connections snap best when struts is parralel or perpendicular to the hubs.
 Freshly cut plywood is better to handle with light gloves.

 ## Materials